 CHESTERFIELD COUNTY, Va -- Walk inside one of Michelle Leshok’s stores and you will find it hard not to smile.
-The Lazy Daisy doubles as a Headquarters of Happiness.
+Her shop The Lazy Daisy doubles as a headquarters of happiness.

 "Customers will tell you when you walk into the Lazy Daisy you feel this energy.
 And it’s true," she said.